cdrx/rancher-host-registration/README.md

 If you want to test rancher-agent-registration, you can pass --echo and it will print the docker command to run to the console instead of running it.

+You can specify labels for your rancher host by passing in `--label key=value` for each label.

 ## SaltStack example

 rancher.sls: